alvaroalea/QL_PC0084A_keyboard_adapter/README.md

 Licensed under Cern OHL-S - https://ohwr.org/cern_ohl_s_v2.txt

-Thanks to XorA for the adition information.
+Thanks to XorA for the aditional information.

 ## WARNING: DO NOT USE THIS PROJECT IS NOT TESTED AND MISSING THINGS
 This is not a functional item, it's only a exercice of reverse engineering to reinforce my skills in Kicad EDA Software.